Potassium Is the Most Important Electrolyte

 In fact, one third of all the food you eat goes to running those pumps.
 You also have another pump in the stomach called the hydrogen-potassium ATP - and it's a pump to help you create stomach acid, helping you digest foods.

 These pumps are in various places in the body, including the muscles and the nervous system.
 In fact, the ones in your nervous system takes up 60% of your body's calorie intake of energy.

 So, these pumps are critically important in exchanging nutrition, glucose, amino acids, and other minerals to allow them to transport in and out of the cell.

 So, potassium is ESSENTIAL for building the pumps that control these functions:

-So, if you're low on something in this pump is missing, you'll get muscle cramps from that lack of calcium, but we can only fix that by giving you potassium, not calcium.
+So, if you're low on something and this pump is missing, you'll get muscle cramps from lack of calcium.
+But then, we can only fix that by giving you potassium, not calcium.

 So the muscle needs this pump.
 The nerves need this pump to conduct electricity.

 Fluid, the hydration of your body, is controlled by this pump, and your overall physical energy is controlled by this pump.

 So if you don't eat enough vegetables, you can experience a set of symptoms like this:

 Fatigue can come from a potassium deficiency because your cells are going to be down in terms of their electricity and you cannot pump anymore.